Hanse00/Factorio-Container/README.md

 ## Building

 It is possible to build the container from scratch, if you wish to do so.
-The [Dockerfile](../blob/master/Dockerfile) takes exactly one build argument: `version`.
+The [Dockerfile](../blob/master/Dockerfile) takes exactly one build argument: `VERSION`.
 This argument is used to specify which version of Factorio the container should be built for.
 By default `stable` is used.

 See https://factorio.com/download-headless for valid values of this parameter.

 Examples:
 * `docker build .` - Builds a container for Factorio `stable`
-* `docker build --build-arg version=latest .` - Builds a container for Factorio's latest experimental version
+* `docker build --build-arg VERSION=latest .` - Builds a container for Factorio's latest experimental version
-* `docker build --build-arg version=0.18.18 .`- Builds a container for Factorio version 0.18.18
+* `docker build --build-arg VERSION=0.18.18 .`- Builds a container for Factorio version 0.18.18

 ***